 The Privacy feature prevents users and administrators who are not client owners from seeing the data on the client.
 For more information, see Privacy for Owners.

-With Credentials Manager, you can store credentials for different types of accounts to use for various CommCell configurations.
+With Credential Manager, you can store credentials for different types of accounts to use for various CommCell configurations.
 Administrators can give users permissions to use the credentials to configure resources from the CommCell Console without distributing the user name or password to access the resource.
-For more information, see Credentials Manager.
+For more information, see Credential Manager.

 The CommCell network password is an internal security measure used to ensure that communications occur only between CommCell computers.
 By default, the software assigns each computer in the CommCell environment a different password.
 For more information, see Network Password.